Nav Social Icons

 The Role of Exercise in Managing Spinal Stenosis

-When you’re facing the discomfort and limitations brought on by spinal stenosis, incorporating certain exercises into your routine can be a game-changer.
-These exercises are designed not only to ease the pain, but also to improve your spinal mobility, offering a sense of relief and wellbeing.
+When performed consistently, exercises for spinal stenosis can improve mobility, strength, and endurance.
+Focus on movements that open up the joints of the spine, promote flexibility, and strengthen supportive muscles like the core, hips, and legs.
 Maintaining spinal mobility is a very large component of what should be addressed when dealing with spinal stenosis.
 As the narrowing within the spine and joints reduces the amount of movement that can occur, emphasizing mobility exercises and helping open up the joints of the spine can help relieve pressure on the nerves.

-While maintaining mobility is important, maintaining strength and function is crucial.
-Strengthening the core, back stabilizers, glutes, and legs will help boost your endurance, reduce injury risk, and keep you functioning at your top levels.
-Living a sedentary lifestyle is not where you want to be, regardless if you are dealing with spinal stenosis or not.
-A physical therapy routine of exercise targeting individuals with spinal stenosis will be a vital component of managing your symptoms and enhancing your quality of life.
+While maintaining mobility is important, building strength and improving function is crucial.
+Strengthening the core, back stabilizers, glutes, and legs will keep you functioning, improve balance, and keep pain at bay.
+Living a sedentary lifestyle is not where you want to be, regardless if you are dealing with spinal stenosis or not

-Opening up the joints of the spine will help alleviate pressure on the joints.
-You want to emphasize exercises that maintain your spinal mobility in all directions, but pay attention to movements that make the symptoms worse.
-It can irritate the nerve and make pain worse.
-Give these a try:
+Opening up the joints of the spine will help alleviate pressure on the nerves.
+You want to emphasize exercises that maintain your spinal mobility in all directions while also paying attention to movements that make the symptoms worse.
+It can irritate the nerve and worsen pain.
+These gentle stretches promote flexibility in the lower back and hips.

 Single Knee to Chest